New recipes and updates

 4. Turn the dough onto a well-floured surface and knead lightly into a ball.

-5. Roll it out to a pound coin thickness.
-Cut the biscuits with a heart-shaped (or any shape you fancy) biscuit cutter and place on a baking sheet lined with parchment.
-They can go quite close together as they only spread a little.
+5. Roll it out to about a pound coin thickness.
+Cut the biscuits with a heart-shaped (or any shape you fancy) biscuit cutter and place them on a baking sheet lined with parchment.
+They can sit quite close together as they only spread a little.

-7. In the meantime make the buttercream: melt the butter in a saucepan over medium heat until the boiling point; turn it down a little when it starts to sizzle.
-Cook it, stirring occasionally, until it stops making noise, turns clear and the milky bits that have dropped to the bottom start browning a little.
+7. Make the buttercream: melt the butter in a saucepan over medium heat until the boiling point; turn it down a little when it starts to sizzle.
+Cook it, stirring occasionally, until it goes quiet, turns clear and the milky bits that have dropped to the bottom start browning.
 Take it off the heat and strain into a bowl.

-8. Add the vanilla and rose water, salt and stir in the icing sugar.
+8. Add the vanilla and rose water, stir in the salt and the icing sugar.
 Beat with an electric mixer or by a hand whisk until smooth, creamy and fluffy, for about 5 minutes.
 Use it more or less immediately as it will thicken within 10 minutes or so.

 9. Turn half the biscuits upside down and spoon or pipe with a piping bag blobs of buttercream in the middle of each biscuit.
 Sandwich with the remaining halves and let them stand until set; 20-30 minutes.